yugabyte/yugabyte-db/docs/content/preview/drivers-orms/orms/java/ysql-mybatis.md

   </li>
 </ul>

 The following tutorial implements a REST API server using the [MyBatis persistence framework](https://mybatis.org/mybatis-3/index.html).
 The scenario is that of an e-commerce application.
-Database access in this application is managed through MyBatis .
+Database access in this application is managed using MyBatis.

 The source for this application can be found in the [Using ORMs with YugabyteDB](https://github.com/YugabyteDB-Samples/orm-examples/tree/master/java/mybatis) repository.